js2264/momics/docs/source/user_guide/api.md

 ## Registering chromosomes

 The first step after creating a `momics` repository is to register the chromosome lengths.
-This can be done using the `add_chroms` method of the `momics.Momics` class.
+This can be done using the `ingest_chroms` method of the `momics.Momics` class.

 ```python
 chr_lengths = {